Thomas Grosse

 A modification of law became effective on July 29, 2017.
 Now the Notary must inquire the details as below, and, when indicated, stay the proceedings and ask the immigration authorities.
 Think about whether or not you are affected.

-In my document therefore you will typically affirm, if one of the parents is citizen of a secure state of origin:
+If one of the parents is citizen of a secure state of origin, you have to declare, before I notarize::

 Both parents affirm for themselves and the child: There is no enforceable departure obligation, no application for asylum is filed, we keep a joint household and the father never acknowledged another paternity.